 Canva collects information in order to understand where its users are located for a number of reasons.
 It helps Canva to localise and personalise content, undertake aggregated analytics, understand if its users are from homes, businesses or schools, improve advertising efficiency and estimate the tax liability of Canva.

 Canva may collect your precise or approximate location:

 - from you, when you provide, correct or confirm your location ( e.g. when you purchase products from us);

 - by inferring your location from your IP address; and

 - from our partners or your payment provider.

 We use the information we collect about you for the purposes set out above which we have described in more detail below:

-For Canva users in the the European Economic Area (EEA) Canva processes your information in accordance with European laws and regulations such as the General Data Protection Regulation (GDPR).
+For Canva users in the European Economic Area (EEA) and the United Kingdom (UK) Canva processes your information in accordance with European laws and regulations such as the General Data Protection Regulation (GDPR).
 The GDPR governs how Canva may process your information, and the rights that EEA users have in relation to it.

 This means that Canva will collect and use your information only where: